Welcome to Our Blog - Camino San Salvador

 Slightly disappointed, we began the steep, slippery descent from the beautiful old church.
 The views of the lush green hills and mountains on the way down were phenomenal, although we could still see and hear the busy highway below us as well.
 We descended on the Roman road, passing between mossy green stone walls covered with ferns and shaded by trees.

-Pola de Lena is a larger city, and unlike many of the towns on the Caminos we've walked, the streets were mostly lined with six story tall buildings.
+Pola de Lena is a larger city, and unlike many of the towns on the Caminos we've walked, the streets were mostly lined with six-story tall buildings.
 We made our way to the central square, which was lined with trees, and suddenly we saw Mike waiting on a street corner.
-He had joked earlier that he'd be the one at the bar when we arrived, waiting to direct us in to the accommodations Fernando had booked for us somewhere in the town.
-We didn't expect to actually find him waiting on street corner, but it was a lovely welcome, and we made our way to the hotel together.
+He had joked earlier that he'd be the one at the bar when we arrived, waiting to direct us into the accommodations Fernando had booked for us somewhere in the town.
+We didn't expect to actually find him waiting on a street corner, but it was a lovely welcome, and we made our way to the hotel together.
 This turned out to be fortunate for us, because we had to get the keys from a nearby bar, and it wasn't immediately clear where we needed to go.
-Thankfully, with Mick's ability to speak Spanish it was soon sorted out.
+Thankfully, with Mick's ability to speak Spanish, it was soon sorted out.

 Distance: 19 km